-• Update DNS server-Specify if you want Carbonite Availability to update your DNS server on failover.
+Update DNS server-Specify if you want Carbonite Availability to update your DNS server on failover.
 If DNS updates are made, the DNS records will be locked during failover.
 Be sure and review the job requirements for updating DNS.

-DNS updates are not available for Server Core servers.
+DNS updates are not available for Server Core servers or source servers that are in a workgroup.